LDR - Organizational Leadership

 This course focuses on the formation and development of teams in diverse organizations through effective leadership and the utilization of team building to achieve organizational effectiveness.
 Topics include team communication styles, stages of team development, functions of groups, trust and cohesion, team dynamics, and creativity and innovation.
 In addition, virtual teams and the impact of technology on leading teams is considered.

 This course examines the function of communication within the context of complex organizations and multiple audiences.
 Topics include various approaches to communication including classical, human relations and systems.
+The importance of understanding organizational values and frameworks as foundations for organizational communication are discussed.
 In addition, socialization, decision making, conflict management and organizational change processes are addressed.
 Consideration is given to the use of information and technology and the changing landscapes of organizations as it relates to organizational communication.

 This course presents the art and science of project risk as well as continuity management and cost management.
 Managing the risk of a project as it relates to a three-part systematic process of identifying, analyzing, and responding is examined through case studies.
 Students learn the process of cost management, early cost estimation, detailed cost estimation, and cost control using the earned value method.
 Students study the issues of project procurement management and the different types of contracts.
 Students will understand the PMI® program management processes and use tools that automate and enforce processes for managing scope changes, risk, quality, issues, schedules, resources, releases, and costs.